-The general consensus to this question is “yes.”
+The general consensus to this question is “yes,” CoQ10 supplements are key.
 Although sedentary people also need it, runners and other fitness enthusiasts have special needs to satisfy.
 As the image at the top of this article shows, it helps in areas such as energy, inflammation, cardiovascular, and soreness (think

 DOMS or Delayed Onset Muscle Soreness).

 Another area of benefit is the antioxidant CoQ10 provides.
 Antioxidants protect us from the damaging effects of free radicals.
 These are produced in our bodies when we are exposed to things like sunlight, chemicals, and airborne pollutants such as vehicle exhaust fumes.
 So if you are out running the roads in the daytime…

 There’s always a catch, right?
 Well, there are many brands on the market but they are not all created equal.
 The ones you want to avoid are the synthetic ones that are made from tobacco leaves; they are fairly ineffective.
 These are referred to as the “cis form.”